bitfocus/companion-module-bmd-atem/README.md

 While developing the module, by using `yarn build:watch` the compiler will be run in watch mode to recompile the files on change.

+## Adding a new model

+Each model of ATEM has a definition file in src/models describing the functionality of the device.
+This allows us to know this information for offline programming.
+If the module is left on auto-detect, we match the definition to use based on the model the atem reports, and if one is not defined we can build the definition on the fly from the ATEM.
+This generally gives us good results, but there are a few things we don't know how to detect from the atem.

+To add a new model to the list:

+- Create a new file in `src/models/` for the new model, based on one of the others (mini.ts is a nice and simple one)
+- Run `yarn ts-node dump-model.ts 10.42.6.125` (substitute in the atem ip)
+- Copy the contents of state.json to the file you created, replacing the existing spec
+- In the new file, replace any magic numbers with their enums (this aids readability, but is not essential)
+- Add the new spec to the `ALL_MODELS` array in `src/models/index.ts`
+- Recompile the code and test it out!

 ## Changes

+### v2.9.0

+- Add mini-extreme and mini-extreme-iso

 ### v2.8.3